GrzegKrol/10x-cards/.ai/prd.md

 ## 2. Flashcards

 **Title:** Flashcards
-**Description:** This functionality allows users to manually create flashcards by providing necessary fields (front, back, creation date, last edit date, assigned user, and group).
-Every flashcard must belong to a group.
-Manual flashcards are auto-approved but can also be updated, approved, and deleted.
+**Description:** This functionality allows users to manually create flashcards with required fields (front, back, creation date, last edit date, assigned user, and group).
+Each flashcard must belong to a group and can be updated, approved, or deleted.
 **Criteria:**

 - User can input required fields for flashcards.
 - Each flashcard must be associated with a group.
 - Flashcards created manually are automatically approved.
 - Flashcards can be updated, approved, and deleted.